 LacyLights MCP Server

 An MCP (Model Context Protocol) server that provides AI-powered theatrical lighting design capabilities for the LacyLights system.
+This server enables AI assistants to create, manage, and control professional theatrical lighting designs through natural language interactions.

 Fixture Management